visitscotland/digital-documents/security/secret-management.md

   approved by the Operations team.
 - **Do Not Hardcode Secrets**: Avoid hardcoding secrets directly in the codebase.
 Use environment variables, configuration files, or secure vaults to manage secrets.
-- **Report Issues**: Immediately report any suspected leaks or vulnerabilities related to secrets to the Web Operations team.
+- **Report Issues**: GitGuardian will report codebase related issues but if there is any suspected leaks or vulnerabilities related to secrets not detected GitGuardian, immediately report to the Web Operations team via email.
 Prompt reporting helps mitigate risks and prevent potential security incidents.

 ## Policy Compliance
 Compliance with this policy is mandatory.
 Failure to comply with this policy will result in stricter processes